v7herman4/AI-Builder-Credits-vs-Copilot-Credits/README.md

 3. A Power Platform user license assigned (Power App Premium, Power Automate Premium)

 ## Install Instructions
-1. Download the "AI.Usage.pbit" file from the latest [Release](https://github.com/v7herman4/AI-Builder-Credits-vs-Copilot-Credits/releases) to a folder on your machine.
+1. Download the "AI Usage.pbit" file from the latest [Release](https://github.com/v7herman4/AI-Builder-Credits-vs-Copilot-Credits/releases) to a folder on your machine.
 2. On your local machine, open up the Power BI desktop application.
 3. Log in to Power BI desktop with the same credentials used to access your Power Platform Environment.
 4. Open up the .pbit file with Power BI desktop app.